-Analysis of Consistency with Objective 5.1 and Policies 5.1.a - e: The subject property has historically been used as a production nursery (tree farm).
-There are no known significant natural features such as listed species habitat, wetlands, or flood prone areas.
-If any significant natural resources are discovered, applicable Comprehensive Plan policies and Land Development Regulations would be conformed to.
-A listed species and habitat survey will be required to be included with any Final PD plan (preliminary plat).
+Analysis of Consistency with Objective 5.1 and Policies 5.1.a - e: The subject property has historically been used for residential and minor agricultural uses.
+There are no known listed species, wetlands, special flood hazard areas, or other significant natural features.
+If any regulated plant or animal species is identified during development, the applicant must adhere to the applicable standards in the City of Alachua Comprehensive Plan and the Land Development Regulations.

-Objective 5.2:

-Availability of facilities and services: All new development shall be planned and constructed concurrently with the availability of facilities
+Objective 5.2: Availability of facilities and services: All new development shall be planned and constructed concurrently with the availability of facilities and services necessary for the development.

 Analysis of Consistency with Objective 5.2: Prior to the issuance of any preliminary or final development order, any development must demonstrate that all necessary facilities or services are in place.
 Based on the concurrency analysis completed, there are no Public Facilities monitored for concurrency that would be deficient as a result of this development.
+Prior to any preliminary or final development order, the applicant must demonstrate how this potential deficiency will be addressed.